-The course covers the advanced understanding of various Special aspects topics which deals with Immunosuppressive Agents, clinical uses of Immunosuppressive Drugs, Immunologic Reactions to Drugs & Drug Allergy.
-Diagnosis and staging of cancer is also covered with a special aspects on cancer chemotherapy.
+The aim of this course is to cover the advanced understanding of various Special aspects topics which deals with Immunosuppressive Agents, clinical uses of Immunosuppressive Drugs, Immunologic Reactions to Drugs & Drug Allergy.
+Diagnosis and staging of cancer is also covered with special aspects on cancer chemotherapy.

 This course also includes study of advanced concepts in prenatal, pediatric and geriatric pharmacology.
-During the course, students will learn to make selected clinical decisions regarding using current, reliable sources of information, understanding of pharmacokinetics and pharmacodynamics, developmental physiologic considerations, monitoring and evaluating the effectiveness of drugs and the management of poisoned patients.
+During the course, students will learn to make selected clinical decisions regarding using current, reliable sources of information, understanding of pharmacokinetics and pharmacodynamics, developmental physiologic considerations, monitoring and evaluating the effectiveness of drugs and the management of poisoned patients

-CP905: CLINICAL RESEARCH METHODOLOGY AND BIOSTATISTICS (2 CH, Second Semester) Course Coordinator: Prof. Mirza Baig
+CP907: CLINICAL RESEARCH METHODOLOGY AND BIOSTATISTICS (2 CH, Second Semester) Course Coordinator: Dr. Ammar